Working Papers

 We consider a New Keynesian model with strategic monetary and fiscal interactions.
 The fiscal authority maximizes social welfare.
 Monetary policy is delegated to a central bank with an anti-inflation bias that suffers from a lack of commitment.
 The impact of central bank hawkishness on debt issuance is non-monotonic because increased hawkishness reduces the benefit from fiscal stimulus while simultaneously increasing real debt capacity.
 Starting from high levels of hawkishness (dovishness), a marginal increase in the central bank’s anti-inflation bias decreases (increases) debt issuance.

-Conditionally Accepted, American Economic Journal: Macroeconomics
+Forthcoming, American Economic Journal: Macroeconomics

 We study the distribution of labor income during large devaluations.
 Across countries, inequality falls after large devaluations within the context of a surge in inflation and a fall and subsequent recovery of real labor income.
 To better understand inequality dynamics, we use a novel administrative dataset covering the 2002 Argentinean devaluation.
 We show that following a homogeneous fall in real labor income across workers, the bottom of the income distribution recovers faster than the top.
 Low labor mobility and lack of union coverage among high-income workers explain their slow recovery.